 The iconic Mustang is widely available for under $15,000.
 The Mustang comes as a coupe or convertible; it rides on a rear-wheel drive platform with struts in the front and a solid axle in the back.
 Powertrain choices include a V6 or V8 and a manual or automatic transmission.
 The 2005-2010 Mustang is rated well for reliability and most of the trims can run on regular gasoline.
 The 0 to 60 times are 5.6 seconds for the GT (V8) and 6.6 seconds for the V6 (for 2010 model).
 The 2010 V8 Mustang gets 17/23 mpg city/highway.

 The Mazda 3 is a sporty compact car that offers a stylish interior and responsive handling.
 It comes as a front-wheel drive sedan or wagon.
 The Mazda 3 "s" model offers a low-maintenance 2.5L engine that provides plenty of power for a car of this size.
-The top of the line GT trim level is well equipped, including heated leather seats and premium Bose stereo.
+The top GT trim level is well equipped, including heated leather seats and a premium Bose stereo.
 Mazda 3 is very reliable and won't cost a lot to maintain.
 It's also the most fuel efficient car on this list and it will happily run on regular gasoline.
 The 2010 2.5L Mazda 3 auto gets 22/29 mpg.
 The 0 to 60 time is 7.4 seconds for the 2.5L engine.

 Lexus IS 2003-2010

-The 2001-2005 IS has a rear-wheel drive platform with a 3.0L inline-6 engine, similar to the last generation of Toyota Supra.
+The 2001-2005 IS has a rear-wheel drive platform with a 3.0L inline-6 engine, similar to the last generation of the Toyota Supra.
 The IS 300 was offered with a manual or automatic transmission.
 Redesigned for 2006, the Lexus IS got the 2.5L and 3.5L V6 engines and an available all-wheel drive.
-Lexus IS interior is tight.
+The Lexus IS interior is tight.
 In terms of handling, the IS is not as good as the BMW 3-series, but it's a very reliable upscale car.
 Like other luxury cars, the IS needs premium gasoline and parts are expensive.

 Honda Civic Si 2006-2011